Danielfab1981/debug/README.md

 ## Wildcards

-The `*` character may be used as a wildcard.
-Suppose for example your library has debuggers named "connect:bodyParser", "connect:compress", "connect:session", instead of listing all three with `DEBUG=connect:bodyParser,connect:compress,connect:session`, you may simply do
+The character may be used as a wildcard.
+Suppose for directory of your library has debuggers named "connect:bodyParser", "connect:compress", "connect:session", instead of listing all three with `DEBUG=connect:bodyParser,connect:compress,connect:session`, you may simply do